ros-industrial/industrial_training/gh_pages/_source/session8/Introduction-to-Tesseract.rst

 #.
 Run the application:

    Now try running the full application again with our completed motion planning pipeline.
 How has the plan changed since step one?
-Also take a look at our completed taskflow graph in ``TODO`` again and notice the new taskflow.
+Also take a look at our completed taskflow graph again and notice the new taskflow.
 Try playing around with changing some of the edges and see how the motion plan changes.

 Congratulations!
 You have completed using Tesseract to create a motion plan for a "scan and plan" application!